List of Sliders characters: Wade Wells

-Wade and the Professor would often be in conflict, with the Professors firm stand on science explaining things logically, and Wade's belief in the supernatural.
+Wade and the Professor would often be in conflict, with the Professor's firm stance on science explaining things logically, and Wade's belief in the supernatural.
 They would eventually grow a close friendship where they would know how to push one another's buttons, though would look out for one another.
 The Professor would often refer to her as "Miss Wells".
 She was devastated after he was murdered by Col. Rickman.

-Rembrandt and her in his words were the only "normal" ones in the group as Quinn and the Professor were "eggheads".
+She & Rembrandt, in his words, were the only "normal" ones in the group as Quinn and the Professor were "eggheads".
 She would confess to him first of her desire to one day have children, and Rembrandt told her that with her presence he gets a part of his wish to be back at home.
 He had also once explained to her about the fine line between faith and superstition.
 When the Kromaggs augmented her into a living weapon he was the one she had a psychic link too, and she prevented him from staying behind with her by returning him to the group.

-Maggie Becket was initially hostile toward her, something she reciprocated after Maggie downplayed the Professor's Death and claimed she was weak.
+Maggie Beckett was initially hostile toward her, something she reciprocated after Maggie downplayed the Professor's death and claimed she was weak.
 Wade did not appreciate her military philosophy of shooting first nor her desire for revenge against Col. Rickman for her husband's murder.
-For the longest time, Wade felt as if she was "Losing Everything to her" and not actually part of the group.
-They would later bond for a short time on a world where the Dinosaurs still existed but never had the chance to bond further as she was soon separated from her and Quinn.
+For the longest time, Wade felt as if she was "losing everything to her" and not actually part of the group.
+They would later bond for a short time on a world where the dinosaurs still existed but never had the chance to bond further as she was soon separated from her and Quinn.